Autumn is Perhaps the Most Beautiful Time to Visit Lake City. In One Word... GOLDEN.

 - Ski Hill to Lake Trail

-Access updated and detailed event information in the event calendar
+Find detailed event information in our event calendar.